spm/spm-docs/docs/installation/index.md

         for information about how to compile MEX files for MACA64 in MATLAB 23.2.0.2365128 (R2023b).
         ```
-        this is because you are running native Apple silicon MATLAB (R2023b onwards) and the MEX files are not available for that platform in SPM12.
-Instead download and install the [development version of SPM](https://github.com/spm/spm) where the `*.mexmaca64` MEX files are available.
+        this is because you are running [native Apple silicon MATLAB (R2023b onwards)](https://uk.mathworks.com/support/requirements/apple-silicon.html) and the MEX files are not available for that platform in SPM12.
+Instead download and install the [development version of SPM](https://github.com/spm/spm) where the `*.mexmaca64` MEX files have been compiled.

 === "Linux"